devmichalek/TerminalTeams/README.md

 ### Assumptions
 Application was written with the following assumptions:
 - each username is unique within it's interface IP address
+- each user has the same local time on the system
 -

 ### Installation